moyanling/DatabaseDesign/README.md

 <br>--run or -r EXAMPLE:
 <br>See TestRunExample.java

 <br>Premature is the root of all evil.
-The project is extensible but some codes on infrastructure level are duplicate and since they are processed using String other than an Object, they are not easy to modify.
+The project is extensible but some codes on infrastructure level are duplicate and since they are processed using String other than my own Object, they are not easy to modify.